dankelley/dankelley.github.io/_posts/2014-11-10-solar-navigation.md

 # Introduction

-Solar altitude $a$ is a function of time $t$, longitude $\phi$ and latitude
+Solar altitude is a function of time, longitude and latitude, and so it can be possible to infer location based on measuring altitude as a function of time.
-$\lambda$, that is $a=a(t, \phi, \theta)$, and so it can be possible to infer location based on measuring altitude as a function of time.
 This form of solar navigation can be based on sunrise and sunset times, at least on non-equinox days.

 I have explored this for a school-based project I call "SkyView" [1] involving light sensors and Arduino microcontrollers, and I suspect that readers could